Aliases for CHMP3 Gene

 GeneCards Summary for CHMP3 Gene

 CHMP3 (Charged Multivesicular Body Protein 3) is a Protein Coding gene.
-Diseases associated with CHMP3 include Hiv-1.
-Among its related pathways are HIV Life Cycle and Cellular Senescence (REACTOME).
-GO annotations related to this gene include protein homodimerization activity and ubiquitin-specific protease binding.
+Among its related pathways are Necroptosis and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ubiquitin-specific protease binding.
 An important paralog of this gene is RNF103-CHMP3.

 UniProtKB/Swiss-Prot for CHMP3 Gene